TosbackCgusBridge-Bot/CGUs-versions/Dishnetwork/Privacy Policy.md

     *   Support
 *   Find a Retailer

-*   OFFERS
+*   Build My Offer
-*   Call DISH 1-888-434-0112
+*   1-888-434-0112
 *   CHAT

+Search*   Menu

+LIMITED TIME

+Control TV with Your Voice.
+Get DISH and Get a FREE Google Home Mini.
+Get a FREE
-Get 190 channels for $59.99 with a Smart DVR Included + Free Voice Remote Get DISH Sign Up To Stay Updated On Our Best Offers Sign Up
+Google Home Mini.
+Sign Up To Stay Updated On Our Best Offers Your Email Address Sign Up

 “DISH has consistently
 great service, and they